 Step 1: Building Your Brand

 As a Financial Advisor trying to promote your business online, it is vital to focus on your differentiating factors.
-Before starting any new marketing effort (including social media), you should answer the following questions (don’t just brainstorm your answers, officially write them down and create a marketing “playbook” that you can go back to and reference in the future).
+Before starting any new marketing effort, including social media, you should answer the following questions:

 - What Is my unique value proposition?: How is my practice different from other Financial Advisors in my area?